hitaarthh/IndyCTF_writeUps/murphy's ghost.md

 ### Approach:

-In this challenge we were provided with two files, one was the ``cipherText`` file and the other was the ```key``` to that cipherText.
+- In this challenge we were provided with two files, one was the ``cipherText`` file and the other was the ```key``` to that cipherText.

-The cipherText sound file was a morse code and the key was found by viewing the given key.wav in spectrogram.
+- The cipherText sound file was a morse code and the key was found by viewing the given key.wav in spectrogram.
+- This ```COOPER``` is the key for the ciperText found in the morse code.

 <div align="center">
 <img width="400" alt="image" src="https://user-images.githubusercontent.com/91147942/176723262-f4e08b09-82bb-47f9-bf3b-5410eab88d92.png">
 </div>

 ### Flag:

 ```ictf{matthewmcconaughey}```